coverclock/com-diag-obelisk/README.md

 parses the symbols according to a simple grammer, rejecting any input that violates what is in effect a language specification.
 ## Issues
-I'm not entirely satisfied with the Obelisk state machine.
-In particularly, I'm not happy with how it handles the leap second.
-So far I haven't found a way to detect the leap second unambiguously and process it on the correct second boundry.
+I haven't found a good way to test the leap second handling to my satisfaction.
+Anything I might do is extremely synthetic and relies on what may be my own misunderstanding for both the implementation and the test.
+I suppose I'll just have to keep track of when the next leap second is inserted (okay, I would have done that anyway), and check the log file the next morning.
+Or maybe stay up and see what the clock does at midnight.
 ## Links
 <https://github.com/coverclock/com-diag-obelisk>
 <https://github.com/coverclock/com-diag-hazer>